lrogers1843/adventure-map-application/README.md

 in application layout had to use   <%= stylesheet_pack_tag :application, media: "all" %>
   <%= render "javascript" %> links to the app/javascript/packs/application.js
   also had to require("mapbox-gl/dist/mapbox-gl.css")
+### rails navbar
+could not reposition map without using absolute positioning